What to do after you've been fired in NZ

 Being fired can knock your confidence, but it’s important not to lose faith in your ability to nail your next job search.

-Take time to regroup, then regroup for your comeback.
+Take time to regroup, then start your comeback.

 Other articles you might like